Orkhon University

-Orkhon University is nonprofit private university in Ulaanbaatar, Mongolia.
+Orkhon University is nonprofit private university in Khan Uul, Ulaanbaatar, Mongolia.
 Founder Khajidsuren Nyamaa established the university in 1992 as Orkhon Institute of Foreign Languages and Secretarial Training.
 A branch of the school was founded in Zavkhan Province in 1998.
 The postgraduate program was opened in 2002.
 The language of instruction is Mongolian, but there is a strategic plan to shift to bilingual education, Mongolian and English, in the near future.

 Campus

 Orkhon University is in the Khan Uul district of Ulaanbaatar and includes an academic building, cafeteria, multipurpose auditorium, classroom building, library, computer lab, and residence halls for students and full-time faculty and staff.

 Organization

 The university has a volunteer Board of Directors composed of prominent Mongolian leaders from a wide range of sectors, including government, business, nonprofit and education.
 The Board of Directors is the fiduciary of Orkhon University and is an autonomous group that establishes its own policies.